 - Add 2 to 3 drops of the orange food coloring to the second piece and knead until the color is worked throughout.

 - Leave the third piece white.

 - Cut each color of dough into thirds.

 - Roll each piece of dough into a strand about 22 inches long.
-Lay the strands side by side (red, green, then white) and press them together using your fingers.
-Cut off the uneven ends, then using a bench scraper or ruler, press each piece into a wedge, keeping the red section wide and making the white part come to a tip.
+Lay the strands side by side (yellow, orange, then white) and press them together using your fingers.
+Cut off the uneven ends, then using a bench scraper or ruler, press each piece into a wedge, keeping the yellow section wide and making the white part come to a tip.